amihsan/trustlab/README.md

 - Add all new python packages to ``requirements.pip``

-- djtrustlab is the main Django project with settings.py, contenttrustlab is the subproject with all the code
+- djtrustlab is the main Django project with settings.py, trustlab is the subproject with all the code

 - All deploy-configs for gunicorn and nginx are in ``deploy-configs/``